juhannam/ctp431-2024/final/README.md

 - [Stanford Music 220a](https://ccrma.stanford.edu/courses/220a/)

 ## Step #2: Project Development
-Keep the following advices in mind
+Keep the following advices in mind:

 - Find similar projects on internet and study them
+- Check the feasiblity of your project idea given the time constraint and your experience/skills
-- Set you minimum goal and achieve it first
+- Set a minimum goal and achieve it first
 - Add your own flavor sonically or visually